German Shepherd

 Health Concerns

-For the latest research in breed-related problems in German Shepherd visit the University of Sydney's LIDA (Listing of Inherited Disorders in Animals) website.
+For the latest research in breed-related problems in German Shepherd visit the University of Sydney’s website.